 The funded project will address the development of metastasis in breast cancer.

-The grant, which is specifically for research into breast cancer, has been given by the foundation, in collaboration with Mango.
+The grant, which is specifically for research into breast cancer, was given by the foundation, in collaboration with Mango.

 Fero is a private foundation that promotes translational cancer research in Spain.

 In 2019, the Fundación Fero, an organisation devoted to furthering cancer research, with the collaboration of Mango, awarded ICREA researcher Roger Gomis, head of the Growth Control and Metastasis Laboratory at the Institute for Research in Biomedicine (IRB Barcelona), funding for his project “Identification of the pro-metastatic properties of the fibroblasts derived from MSCs in luminal breast cancer”.

 For the 17th Fero Grants in Translational Cancer Research, the foundation awarded two €80,000-grants, one of which was given to Gomis’ project, which addresses the development of breast cancer metastasis.